deytalytics/dataproductpoc-docs/index.md

 # Introduction
 This website documents how to practically create data products within a data mesh.

 It is the instantiation of the architectural theory provided by Zhamak Dehgani in her [Data Mesh book](https://www.oreilly.com/library/view/data-mesh/9781492092384) which is in turn based on thinking formulated with [Martin Fowler](https://martinfowler.com/articles/data-mesh-principles.html) whilst at [ThoughtWorks](https://www.thoughtworks.com/)

-The purpose of the proof of concept is to assist organisations in understanding how to build a data mesh and data products.

-This documentation will be based initially on a data product with [REST API](https://aws.amazon.com/what-is/restful-api/) at it's core.
-The reasoning for this is:-
-1. That Zhamak's background is in API architecture so her perspective naturally emerges from that area
-2. Its the easiest data product type to create as its reasonably mature so has plenty of support and code examples

-Additionally Queues/Streams as a data product type will be implemented.
-This will prove that near real time data updates can be implemented as data products.

 ![Data Product Anatomy Diagram](dp-anatomy-diagram.jpg)